 - The EXUP system has been set and extensively tested at the Yamaha factory.
-Changing these settings without sufficient technical knowledge may result in poor performance of or damage to the engine. - If the EXUP system does not operate, have a Yamaha dealer check it.
+Changing these settings without sufficient technical knowledge may result in poor performance of or damage to the engine. - If the EXUP system cannot be heard when the main switch is turned on, have a Yamaha dealer check it.